marcelloraffaele/marcelloraffaele.github.io/_posts/2022-12-03-smoker-server-mock.markdown

 comments: false
 featured: true
 ---
-Today I want to talk to you about how simple it is to use a tool that allows you to create mocks to test your microservices.
-Those of you that work with microservices had the need to create test cases that require you to interact with other microservices.
+Those of you that (like me) work every day with microservices know how can be useful to mock microservices in order to deeply test the architecture.

-[Smocker](https://smocker.dev/) allows you to create mockups of your microservices and quickly test the interaction as if you were using the originals.
+[Smocker](https://smocker.dev/) allows you to create mockups for your microservices and to quickly create complex test scenarios.

 You can install Smocker either using a binary Linux file or via docker.
-It is simple to configure using a graphical interface or programmatically via API.
+It is super simple to configure through a graphical interface or programmatically via API.
 Smocker allows you to define three different types of mocks:
-+ *Static Mocks*: Return a static response for a given   request.
++ **Static Mocks**: Return a static response for a given   request.
-+ *Dynamic Mocks*: Returns a response with variable parts.
++ **Dynamic Mocks**: Returns a response with variable parts.
 They can be declared using Go templates and Lua.
-+ *Proxy*: Forward the request to an actual server in cases where actual mocking is not possible for testing.
++ **Proxy**: Forward the request to an actual server in cases where actual mocking is not possible for testing.

-During this short post, I will show you its use through docker both using the graphical interface and through the configuration via API.
+During this short post, I will show you its use through docker using the graphical interface and through the configuration via API.

 # Configure your Mock via User Interface